dpasionek/Pasionek_CSCI2270_FinalProject/README.md

 Here is a small commands list to refrence
 * `Find <movie title>` Finds a movie, and gives a rotten tomatoes link to your movie
 * `Add <movie title>` Will add a movie to your list
+* `Watched` Will remove the first movie in your movie queue.
 * `Print` Prints your current movie list
 * `Help` Displays the help menu
 * `Info` Displays the information menu